DataStax-Academy/kubecon2020/README.md

 # 3. Scaling up and down
 ### ✅  Get current running config
-For many basic config options you can change values in the operator's cassdc.yaml file.
+For many basic config options you can change values in the values.yaml file.
 Next we will scale our cluster using this method.

-First let's check what our current running values are using the `helm get manifest k8ssandra` command.
+First lets check what our current running values are using the `helm get manifest k8ssandra` command.
 This command is used to expose all the current running values in the system.

-In the command line type `helm get manifest k8ssandra` and press enter.
+In the command line type `helm get manifest k8ssandra` and press enter

-Notice how each of the yaml files that make up the deployment is displayed here.
+Notice how each of the yaml files that make up the deployment is displayed here

 ### ✅  Scale the cluster up
 In the command line type the following